 How to improve the speed of your broadband

 If you’ve just activated your broadband for the first time it will take a little while to come up (make sure you check your activation date).
 Up to 10 days after your activation date your connection will be unstable as your provider runs tests.
 If your connection isn't as reliable as you'd hoped initially, it's worth knowing that things should improve over time.

-You will be able to find guides on your router manufacturer’s websites on how to do both of these things.
+You will be able to find guides on your router manufacturer’s website on how to do both of these things.

 If all else fails, then you may want to try another router.
-If you’re using a router that is supplied by your ISP then you can contact them and ask for a replacement/upgrade.
-If you’re going to need to buy one yourself have a look at our Best Routers for 2018 here.
+If you’re using a router that is supplied by your ISP then you can contact support and ask for a replacement/upgrade.
+If you’re going to need to buy one yourself have a look at our roundup of the best routers you can buy.